 - AU (Audit) The student enrolls in and attends the course but receives no credit for the course. - I (Incomplete Course) Given when a student is passing a course but is unable to complete the class in the semester it is offered.
 It will be counted as hours attempted and not earned. - W (Withdrawal) After the end of the add/drop period, will be counted toward number of credits attempted but not factored into the GPA.

-- Repetition When a course is repeated, with the permission of the academic dean, the grade and credits of the first enrollment attempted/earned are replaced and recalculated with the new grade.
+The last day to withdraw from a course is specified on the Academic Calendar.
+After this date, a withdrawal will be marked as an incomplete. - Repetition When a course is repeated, with the permission of the academic dean, the grade and credits of the first enrollment attempted/earned are replaced and recalculated with the new grade.
 A course may not be repeated if a grade of C of better was earned in the course on the first attempt. - Transfer of Credit Transfer credits may be accepted but must be approved by the academic dean; if they are accepted, they will be counted as attempted and earned but not used toward the cumulative GPA.